 Admire the Christmas decorations

 When?
-The Christmas decoration light on the 28th of November in the entire city.
+The Christmas decoration lights start from the 30th of November in the entire city.

 Although the entire city is decorated, the most central squares and boulevards have the best decorations.
 If you are spending Christmas in Bucharest, then you will and can not miss them.

-I recommend visiting: Piata Constitutiei, Piata Unirii, Piata Universitatii, Piata Victoriei, Aviatorilor Blv, Kiseleff Blv, Arcul de Triumf, Piata Presei.
+I recommend visiting Piata Constitutiei, Piata Unirii, Piata Universitatii, Piata Victoriei, Aviatorilor Blv, Kiseleff Blv, Arcul de Triumf, and Piata Presei.

 Cismigiu Ice Rink

 Location: Cimigiu Park

 Cost: 30 lei admission and 10 lei for renting skates

 The ice rink from Cimigiu Park has become a tradition, and it’s probably one of the most famous ice rinks in Bucharest.
 As it is an attraction itself, people come just to admire it, but if you love to skate, then you love it.